iimpulse/rsvart/README.md

 # granchio
+## A re-implementation of svart in rust.
-A command line application to help with genomic analysis of regulatory and structural variants
+A command line application and library to help with genomic analysis of regulatory and structural variants.